Difference Between Beltline and Corridor

 Data Requests: Residents asked for data multiple times, but none was produced.Â

 Narrative Shift: The narrative then changed to describe the project as a corridor, not a beltline.
-A new project with a new purpose, invalidating data from previous studies.
+Officials claimed: a new project with a new purpose, invalidating data from previous studies.

 Resident Concerns: Despite continuous inquiries, residents were informed that discussions couldn't take place until the environmental reports were completed.
 Meanwhile, the design process continued to advance.
 Updated maps with new connections and detailed designs were published on the website, yet conversations were still not permitted.